Variomatic

 Variomatic transmission and rear axle.
 The larger green drums on the left contain the vacuum mechanism that controls the variable pulleys.
 The rear wheels are driven by separate belts, eliminating the need for a differential.

-Variomatic is the continuously variable transmission (CVT) of the Dutch car manufacturer DAF, originally developed by Hub van Doorne.
+Variomatic is the continuously variable transmission (CVT) of the Dutch car manufacturer DAF, originally developed by Christoffel Sellenraad.
 It is a stepless, fully-automatic transmission, consisting of a V-shaped drive-belt, and two pulleys, each of two cones, whose effective diameter can be changed so that the "V" belt runs nearer the spindle or nearer the rim, depending on the separation of the cones.
 These are synchronized so that the belt always remains at the same optimal tension.

 History

-Patented by Fouillaron in 1898.
+Patented by Milton Reeves in 1889 in the USS and in Fouillaron in 1898.
 “To solve a thorny weaving problem, the engineer developed a variator system that prevented the thread from cutting when starting the looms”.

 In 1904, the Fouillaron type G tonneau road vehicle was equipped with a wooden Tonneau body and a De Dion 6 HP single-cylinder engine; the car did not exceed 25 km/h.
 This vehicle has a very original gear transmission system with extendable pulleys.
 This invention, which he further developed and adapted to machine tools, was later acquired by the Dutch car manufacturer DAF, and developed into the Variomatic transmission, since continued by a separate company called DVT.

 The Variomatic was the first commercially successful CVT (as opposed to shifting between separate gears), first marketed on the DAF 600.
 In theory, this always produces the optimum torque.
 The Variomatic was introduced by DAF in 1958, also putting an automatic gearbox in the Netherlands for the first time.